 DIYARBAKIR FORTRESS AND HEVSEL GARDENS

 Eastern Turkey, not a destination that travelers are often preferred to travel.
-Among the main reasons for this; It can be said that it is located close to the Syria and Iraq borders, and transportation and accommodation facilities are not that sufficient.
+Among the main reasons; It can be said that it is located close to the Syria and Iraq borders, and transportation & accommodation facilities are not that enough.

 The fact that this region is not open to tourism like Western Turkey, has caused it to remain quite untouched and people can still continue their traditional lives today.
 This characteristic of the region makes it very attractive for visitors who like local and traditional areas.
 If you are such a traveler and you happen to be in Diyarbakır, Diyarbakır Fortress and City Walls is a good idea to explore!